-Using the internal clock source, there is only 1 reference time-base for Timer/Event Counter 1.
-The internal clock source is coming from $f{SYS}/4$.
-The external clock input allows the user to count external events, measure time intervals or pulse widths.
+Using the internal clock source, there is only 1 reference time-base for the timer/event counter.
+The internal clock source is coming from $f{SYS}/4.$ The external clock input allows the user to count external events, measure time intervals or pulse widths.